-The Micro- and NanoBiomedical Engineering group aims at designing and developing microtools that interface biological samples at the cellular and molecular levels, for both fundamental studies and relevant healthcare applications.
-Such microtools range from medical microrobots to smart sensor-actuator systems.
-Our research topics include basic nanobiotechnology studies, organ-on-a-chip, engineered cell-based therapies to smart microrobotics and biosensing platforms.
+The Micro- and NanoBiomedical Engineering group (MNBE) aims at designing and developing microtools that interface biological samples at the cellular and molecular levels, for both fundamental studies and healthcare applications, in particular in the field of assisted reproduction and targeted drug delivery.
+Such microtools range from medical microrobots to smart sensor-actuator systems, made employing cutting-edge microfabrication technologies and functional nanomaterials.

 B. Rivkin, C. Becker, B. Singh, A. Aziz, F. Akbar, A. Egunov, D.D.
 Karnaushenko, R. Naumann, R. Schäfer, M. Medina-Sánchez, D. Karnaushenko, and O.G.
 Schmidt